alkkuma1/GeoSpace/README.md

-# Indian Pines Hyperspectral Data Visualization and Analysis
+# Indiana Pines Hyperspectral Data Visualization and Analysis

-This repository contains an in-depth analysis and visualization of the Indian Pines Hyperspectral (HS) dataset, conducted as part of a Data Visualization assignment for CS503.
+This repository contains an in-depth analysis and visualization of the Indiana Pines Hyperspectral (HS) dataset, conducted as part of a Data Visualization assignment for CS503.
 The dataset, captured by the Airborne Visible/Infrared Imaging Spectrometer (AVIRIS), provides spectral information across 220 bands, which are essential for applications in agriculture, environmental monitoring, and land cover classification.

 ## Dataset Overview

-The Indian Pines HS dataset consists of a 145x145 pixel image with each pixel containing spectral data across 220 bands, spanning the following ranges:
+The Indiana Pines HS dataset consists of a 145x145 pixel image with each pixel containing spectral data across 220 bands, spanning the following ranges:

 -   **Visible (VIS)**: 0.4 - 0.7 µm
 -   **Near-Infrared (NIR)**: 0.7 - 1.3 µm